DmitryNekrasov/RopeByteString/README.md

 This design decision mirrors the evolution of Java's String class, which similarly moved away from offset-based substrings to copy-based implementations.
 The current approach provides a better balance between memory efficiency and performance, particularly considering the constant chunk size relative to string length.

-The implementation maintains O(log n) complexity for substring operations while ensuring efficient memory utilization through controlled chunk copying.
+The implementation maintains $$O(log n)$$ complexity for substring operations while ensuring efficient memory utilization through controlled chunk copying.
 This approach aligns with the broader goals of the RopeByteString implementation: providing efficient string operations while maintaining predictable memory usage patterns.